≡ Menu

 90%

-Of PBC patients are women
+Of the PBC patients are women

 80%+

-Patients who respond well to UDCA therapy
+Patients responding well to UDCA therapy

 Understanding PBC and Insurance Challenges